Bootloader (BSL) for MSP low-power microcontrollers

 BSL Scripter – PC Side Software

 The BSL Scripter is a command line program used to communicate with the MSP430 MCU BSL on a PC operating Windows®, Linux® and macOS® X through a communication bridge.
 Supported communication bridges include the MSP-BSL programmer ("BSL Rocket"), the MSP-FET, and the USB BSL on certain MSP430 flash-based devices.
 See the BSL Scripter User Guide for more information on how to use this program.
 Within the BSL Scripter Software download, BSLDEMO2 (deprecated command line tool for BSL) is also included for older devices not supported by the BSL Scripter.
+BSLScipter is available standalone and integrated within UniFlash v4.6.0 or greater.

 Embedded Programming Solutions

 Some applications do not have access to a PC for programming an MSP430 MCU via BSL.
 A Host BSL driver can be easily written to use the MSP430 BSL protocol over UART, I2C, or USB.
 The following application notes demonstrate this capability.
-Custom solutions for a chosen embedded host should follow the BSL protocol found within the BSL User’s Guides in step 1.MSP430™ Bootloader With SimpleLink™ MCUs is the Apps note that provides the software to have embedded host for MSP430 bootloader.
-The project based on the host being implemented using SimpleLink MSP432P4 MCU.
+Custom solutions for a chosen embedded host should follow the BSL protocol found within the BSL User’s Guides in step 1.MSP430™ Bootloader With SimpleLink™ MCUs is the App note that provides the software to have embedded host for MSP430 bootloader.
+The project is based on the host being implemented using SimpleLink MSP432P4 MCU.

 - GET SOFTWARE FROM TI: BSL-SIMPLELINK-HOST